kgateway-dev/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 - Only the **ingress-nginx provider** is currently supported by the Kgateway emitter.
 - Some NGINX behaviors cannot be reproduced exactly due to Envoy/Kgateway differences.
+- Regex-mode is implemented by converting HTTPRoute path matches to `RegularExpression`.
+Some ingress-nginx details (such as case-insensitive `~*` behavior) may not be reproduced exactly depending on the underlying Gateway API/Envoy behavior and the patterns provided.

 ## Supported but not tranlated Annotations